idio-lang/DIPS/idio-source/implementing-idio/simple-types/characters-and-strings.rst

-.. function:: join-string delim list
+.. idio:function:: join-string delim list

    construct a string from the strings in `list` with the string `delim` placed in between each pair of strings